charite-uwatwembi/soil-sync-model-api/README.md

-This is my Model api endpoints deployment
+This is my Model api endpoints deployment repo